ubuntu-robotics/ros-snaps-examples/github_action/README.md

 # Snap GitHub Action

-To keep you developement in sync with your deployment snaps can be built and published from a GitHub Action.
+To keep your deployment in sync with your developement, snaps can be built and published from a GitHub Action.

 For this example, the GitHub Action will build and publish the [ros2-private-shared-memory](../shared_memory_foxy_core20/private-shared-memory/snap/snapcraft.yaml) snap example.

 The result of see the results of this workflow in the [Action tab](https://github.com/ubuntu-robotics/ros-snaps-examples/actions/workflows/example_snap_github_action.yaml).

 # GitHub Action
-The GitHub Action file must be placed at [`.github/workflows`](../.github/workflows/).
-For simplicity here we have a symbolic link pointing to this GitHub workflow file.
+The GitHub Action file, here [`example_snap_github_action.yaml`](../.github/workflows/example_snap_github_action.yaml), must be placed in the [`.github/workflows`](../.github/workflows/) directory.

-This GitHub workflow uses two GitHub Action specific to snap:
+This GitHub workflow uses two Actions:
 - [snapcore/action-build](https://github.com/snapcore/action-build): Action to build a snapcraft project
 - [snapcore/action-publish](https://github.com/snapcore/action-publish): Action for publishing snaps